gomorpheus/morpheus-apidoc/source/includes/_old_cypher.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name | null | If specified will return an exact match of key phrase | null | If specified will match any part of key
+name |  | If specified will return an exact match of key phrase |  | If specified will match any part of key

 ## Get a Specific Cypher